abarker/camel-snake-pep8/README.rst

 Be sure to include the paths to any subpackage modules to be modified, on the same line, if there are subpackages.

 The program can be stopped at any time with ``^C``.
-It is better to make all the changes in one run of the program, though.
-That is because the program collects and saves all the names in modules to change before any changes are made in order to give warnings about possible name collisions.
+But note that it is better to make all the changes in one run of the program.
+That is because the program collects and saves all the names in modules to change, before any changes are made, in order to give warnings about possible name collisions.

 How it works
 ------------